rifdazahra/madani-hospitality/_properties/madani-studio.md

 - 5 km from Universitas Islam Indonesia (UII)

 The surrounding area features local cafes, restaurants, and convenience stores within walking distance, making daily life convenient during your stay.

+## Sustainability Features

+Our compact studio demonstrates that eco-friendly accommodations can also be budget-friendly:

+- Efficient use of space and resources by design
+- Energy-saving LED lighting and appliances
+- Segregated waste bins for organic, non-organic, and recyclable materials
+- Organic waste recycling through our chicken farm and composting system
+- Eco-friendly, locally-sourced toiletries
+- Water-saving fixtures in bathroom and kitchen
+- Windows positioned for optimal natural lighting and ventilation
+- Locally sourced furnishings and decor

+The studio's compact footprint naturally reduces resource consumption, making it an environmentally conscious choice for the eco-aware traveler.

 ## Additional Services